Contesting a will is a hard but sometimes necessary process, and it can be difficult to navigate the rules and regulations that surround it.

 How Much Does It Cost To Contest A Will?

-The cost of contesting a will depends on many factors, including:- the complexity of the mater, the level of co-operation between the executor and the person contesting, the strength of the contesting person’s claim, how much external evidence (e.g. medical reports, forensic accountants reports) are needed to establish the contesting person’s claim and the length of time it takes to resolve the application.
+The cost of contesting a will depends on many factors, including the complexity of the mater, the level of co-operation between the executor and the person contesting, the strength of the contesting person’s claim, how much external evidence (e.g. medical reports, forensic accountants reports) are needed to establish the contesting person’s claim and the length of time it takes to resolve the application.
+If cost will be an important factor for you, we recommend speaking to a specialist estate lawyer, who can run through your options and give you an estimate of potential costs based on your specific situation.